valentine217/coding-guideline/python.md

 ```

 ### For list comprehension
+While sometimes it's okay to put an if/for/while with a small body on the same line, never do this for multi-clause statements.
+Also avoid folding such long lines!

 ```python
 # NOT OK
 articles_ids = [ articles["id"] for articles in articles_list if articles["type"] == "A" ]